RouninMedia/Da3SH/README.md

 Emphasis on a *Separation of Concerns*, *scalable CSS* and *Unobtrusive Javascript* led to an improved landscape by the late 2000s.
 Semantic HTML Architects, CSS Designers and Javascript Engineers were each able to focus on their disciplines unhindered by external code.

-But in the 2010s code-nesting returned.
+But throughout the 2010s code-nesting increasingly returned.
 This time the nest-language was Javascript:

  - *JSX (HTML in JS)*
  - *CSS-in-JS*

 There have been attempts to defend the return of code-nesting (mostly by developers who understand Javascript but can be dismissive of HTML and remain unfamiliar with CSS).

-One prominent argument is that *Separation of Concerns* is a robust principle but one which makes more sense when the concerns to be separated each represent a *structured, presented, behaviour-oriented Page Component* rather than one of the technologies declaring structure, declaring presentation or enabling behaviour across the entire live web document.
+One prominent argument is that *Separation of Concerns* is a robust principle but one which makes more sense when each **concern** to be separated from the others represents:

+ - a *Page Component containing its own structure, presentation and behaviour*

+ rather than:

+ - an entire technology either i) declaring structure, ii) declaring presentation or iii) enabling behaviour across the entire live web document.

 From an overview perspective, there *is* something in this.
 But the fact remains: whenever core code is nested inside other core code - and each respective language uses a syntax radically distinct from the other - the process may result in a large, unwieldy, not-easily-separable mixed-mudball of code, in which concerns like: